Yeast Infections During Pregnancy | Complications of Untreated Infection

 Pregnant women are more likely to have what's called a "complicated yeast infection."
 This simply means that you may experience multiple yeast infections throughout your pregnancy, which can create chronic symptoms that take longer to resolve.
 This is considered normal and is not a cause for concern, especially if you are in your second or third trimester.

-If you suspect that you might have a yeast infection, it's important to make an appointment with your doctor right away.
-Treating yeast infections early can save you from experiencing more uncomfortable symptoms.
+If you suspect that you might have a yeast infection, make an appointment with your doctor right away.
+Treating yeast infections early can save you from experiencing more uncomfortable symptoms of a yeast infection during pregnancy.

 At the doctor's office, your doctor will provide a pelvic exam and use a small tool to painlessly swab your discharge or vaginal secretions.
-The sample is put under a microscope, where a physician is able to identify and diagnose an infection.
+The sample is put under a microscope, where a physician can identify and diagnose an infection.

 Instead of an oral pill, doctors will recommend you take vaginal creams and suppositories to cure the infection.
 These are anti-fungal medications that fight off overgrown yeast and restore the vaginal balance.
 Only certain creams and suppositories are safe to use during pregnancy.
 Treatments like Terazol or Monistat are generally considered safe for pregnant women, but make sure to consult with your doctor to get their professional opinion.